bdytx5/choline/README.md

 How to contribute

-- im in the process of figuring out how to make the wrapper work for torch/tf/keras(new keras which i believe uses native tf and torch). so ideas are welcome
+- im in the process of figuring out how to make the wrapper work for torch/tf/keras(new keras which i believe uses native tf and torch). so ideas are welcome - the goal is to make it ridiculously simple, yet easily exapandable for power users
 - if you have unrelated ideas, feel free to put them in rambling/ideas_thoughts.txt -- just add ur username next to the date
 - if you are good at backend stuff, I'm working on a architecture for that...
 --> its to manage the users files at a intermediary location to handle vast failures
 ----> basically right now its a flask server that recieves an initial call to
 ----> reserve storage somewhere (right now local host) and returns the path name
 ----> to upload the users scripts/data to, and also starts a listener at that location
-----> after that, a listener at the returned location relays the files to the vast ai instance
+----> after that, the listener at the returned location relays the files to the vast ai instance
 ----> once it has started up